-1. McGarragh, Thomas G., A Pavement Design and Management System for Forest Service Roads A Conceptual Study, July 1974.
-(MS)

-This thesis describes Phase I of a projected three-phase study being conducted for the Forest Service.
-The purpose of the project is to develop and implement a pavement design and management system for low-volume roads, in particular, Forest Service Roads.
+McGarragh, Thomas G., A Pavement Design and Management System for Forest Service.
+Roads-A Conceptual Study, July 1974.
+(MS) This thesis describes Phase I of a projected three-phase study being conducted for the Forest Service.
+The purpose of the project is to develop and implement a pavement design and managment system for low-volume roads, in particular, Forest Service roads.

-Zaniewski, John P., Airport Capacity Analysis A Systems Approach, July 1974.
+Zaniewski, John P., Airport Capacity Analysis- A Systems Approach, July 1974.
 (MS)